 After check-in at the hotel, short rest and sightseeing on foot of Zagreb including the Upper Town-historical centre of the city, the Stone Gate and the Church of St. Mark with the famed multi-coloured roof from outside.
-Dinner and overnight at the hotel in Zagreb.
+Overnight in Zagreb.

 After breakfast, organized departure towards Plitvice Lakes National Park, the most famous Croatian national park, registered on UNESCO's List of World Heritage Sites.
-The park is a magical world of lakes, waterfalls, moss and forests.
+The park is a magical world of lakes, waterfalls, moss, and forests.
 A sightseeing walking tour includes a boat ride and allows you to experience first-hand the magical beauty of the lakes and waterfalls, each spectacular in its own right.
 (Electric boats and panoramic train rides are subject to weather conditions).
-Dinner and overnight at the hotel in Plitvice.
+Overnight in the Plitvice region.

 After breakfast, continue to Opatija.
 Since Roman times Opatija has been a „spa town“ offering rest and recreation to its numerous visitors.
 With all the sun-drenched pleasures of the European resort town, its grand villas, subtropical botanical gardens, old-style grand hotels, wide boulevards and busy marinas.
 It has attracted Europeans since the 1840s with almost religious fervour.
 They were drawn mostly to its crystal-clear sea and the Mediterranean blue of its endless sky.
 Rest of the day at leisure to explore, relax and enjoy yourself.
-Dinner and overnight at the hotel in Opatija.
+Overnight in Opatija.

 The sightseeing tour includes a ride in a tourist train, a visit to the remains of the Roman villa dating from the 1st century B.C. in the bay of Verige, the safari park which breeds zebras, Somali sheep, dromedaries, llamas and elephants.
 The tour also includes visits to the archaeological museum, located in the Citadel building from the XVI century and the Church of St. Germain with its permanent exhibition of copies of frescoes and Glagolitic writings from Istria.